-Beautiful, inviting, and thoughtfully arranged, the room embodies each element of Maria Montessori’s revolutionary approach.
+Beautiful, inviting and thoughtfully organized, space embodies every part of Maria Montessori’s revolutionary approach.

 Montessori Learning Materials

 One of the signature elements of Montessori education is how it stresses the development of a child’s initiative and abilities through creating an environment that is conducive to a child.

 At Wonderland Montessori Academy, we set up environments to meet the needs of students in 4 developmentally meaningful age groups- 6 weeks - 12 months, 12 months - 18 months, 18 months - 36 months and 3 years - 6 years.

 The students learn through exploration, free-will, manipulatives, order, repetition and communication.